otechdo/teams/README.md

 - **Change log Generation:** Many tools can automatically generate change logs or release notes by parsing commit messages.
 Cosmic commit types make this process even easier by providing a clear structure and consistent vocabulary that tools can easily understand.
 - **Issue Tracking Integration:** If you reference issue numbers in your commit messages, some tools can automatically link commits to their corresponding issues, streamlining your workflow and keeping your project management tools up-to-date.

-### Key features of committer

-1. **Guided Commit Creation:**

-   - **Interactive Prompts:**  Committer guides you through the process of creating well-structured commit messages.
-It prompts you to select the appropriate commit type, scope, and write a concise summary.
-   - **Predefined Templates:** Offers a set of predefined templates based on Conventional Commits or Cosmic Commits (or you can create your own), helping you craft clear and consistent messages.
-   - **Smart Suggestions:**  The tool can suggest scopes based on the files you've changed, making it easier to provide context.

-2. **Customisation:**

-   - Configuration:

-       Committer is highly customisation through a configuration file.

-     ```
-     ~/.config/committer/config.toml
-     ```

-      You can:

-     - Define custom commit types.
-     - Modify existing templates.
-     - Adjust the behavior of prompts and suggestions.

-   - **Extensibility:** You can add plugins or create your own to further tailor Committer to your specific needs.

-3. **Integration with Git Workflow:**

-   - **Seamless Integration:** Committer integrates seamlessly into your Git workflow.
-You use it as a replacement for the standard `git commit` command.
-   - **Git Hooks:** You can set up Git hooks to automatically validate your commit messages against your chosen convention before they are committed.

-4. **Changelog Generation:**

-   - **Automatic Changelogs:** Committer can automatically generate changelogs based on your commit messages.
-This saves you time and ensures that your changelogs are always up-to-date and accurate.
-   - **Customizable:** You can configure the format and content of the changelog to suit your preferences.

-5. **Additional Features:**

-   - **Emoji Support:** You can use emojis in your commit messages to add some fun and expressiveness.
-   - **Branch Management:** Committer can help you create and manage branches based on your commit types.
-   - **Integration with Issue Trackers:** You can link your commits to issues in your issue tracker, providing better tractability.

-6. **In Summary:**

-Committer is a powerful tool that can significantly improve your Git commit message workflow.
-It automates the process, enforces consistency, and helps you write clear, informative messages that benefit your entire team.
-If you're looking to adopt a structured commit message convention, Committer is an excellent choice to consider.

 ## Installation and Tools

 **Committer:**